photon-sdk/photon-lib/threat-model.md

 In case the user loses their SIM card together with their phone, they are still able to recovery their wallet after they’ve received a replacement SIM from their mobile service provider.

 In the case of a prepaid SIM card this might not be possible.
-For this case the user should be able to provide a fallback 2FA method such as Email and/or Google Authenticator.
+For this case the user should be able to provide a fallback 2FA method such as [Email](https://github.com/photon-sdk/photon-keyserver/issues/4), [Google Authenticator](https://github.com/photon-sdk/photon-keyserver/issues/7) or [FIDO U2F](https://github.com/photon-sdk/photon-keyserver/issues/8) physical security keys.

 ### Lost iCloud/GDrive account access